pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

 ## Docker usage

-Nightly docker images are published, see [Docker Usage](Docker-Usage) for details.
+See [Docker Usage](Docker-Usage) for details - due to changes at dockerhub nightly builds are not available.

 ## Snapcraft usage